Zulum visits families of 63 Borno residents killed by Boko Haram

 By Ndahi Marama, Maiduguri

-Borno State Governor, Babagana Umara Zulum, on Saturday, visited Darajamal, a community in Bama, to condole with families of the 63 people killed by Boko Haram insurgents on Friday night.
+Borno State Governor, Babagana Umara Zulum, on Saturday, visited Darajamal community in Bama Local Government Area to commiserate with families of the 63 people killed by Boko Haram insurgents on Friday night.

-The victims comprise 5 soldiers and about 58 civilians who were earlier displaced by the insurgents but have been resettled in Darajamal for two months now.
+The victims included five soldiers and about 58 civilians, most of whom were displaced persons resettled in Darajamal just two months ago.

-Zulum, visibly moved by the incident, met with community leaders and consoled the bereaved families.
-He expressed grief and condemned the brutal attack in the strongest terms.
+Governor Zulum, visibly shaken by the massacre, met with community leaders and consoled the bereaved families.
+He condemned the brutal attack in the strongest terms, describing it as “very sad and unfortunate.”

-Speaking to newsmen, the governor said, “We are here to commiserate with the people of Darajamal over what happened last night that has claimed the lives of many people.
-It is very sad.
-This community was settled a few months ago and they go about their normal activities, but unfortunately, they experienced Boko Haram attack last night.
-Our visit is to commiserate with them and build their resilience.”
+“We are here to commiserate with the people of Darajamal over what happened last night that claimed many lives.
+This community was resettled only a few months ago and they were going about their normal activities, but unfortunately, Boko Haram struck again.
+Our visit is to console them and help build their resilience,” Zulum said.

-On the casualties, the Governor said, “At this moment we have confirmed that 63 people lost their lives, both civilians and military, although the civilian casualties are more.
-Close to about 60 civilians and 5 soldiers lost their lives.”
+Confirming the scale of casualties, the governor disclosed: “So far, 63 people lost their lives — close to 60 civilians and five soldiers.”

-Governor Zulum, while noting the challenges faced in the fight against insecurity, also called for the immediate deployment of the newly trained Forest Guards to complement the military in safeguarding vulnerable communities.
+Zulum, while acknowledging the overstretched capacity of the military, called for the immediate deployment of newly trained Forest Guards to complement security forces in protecting vulnerable communities.

-Also, the Senator representing Borno Central, Kaka Shehu Lawan, whose constituency, Darajamal, falls under, has condemned the attack, describing it as a crime against humanity.

-He expressed his commitment to supporting Governor Babagana Umara Zulum through legislative backing to restore peace in Borno State.
+Also reacting, Senator Kaka Shehu Lawan, representing Borno Central, condemned the killings as a crime against humanity.
+He pledged legislative support for the governor’s efforts to restore peace in the state.

-Sources said, apart from the killings, scores of unconfirmed residents were abducted and their whereabouts are yet to be known at press time.
+Sources further disclosed that, in addition to the killings, scores of residents were abducted, though their whereabouts remain unknown as of press time.

 Disclaimer